stdlib-js/stdlib/tools/remark/plugins/remark-img-equations-src-urls/README.md

 remark.use( insertURLs, opts );
 ```

-By default, the plugin assumes SVG equation files are prefixed with `equation_`.
+By default, the plugin assumes equation image files are prefixed with `equation_`.
 To specify an alternative prefix, set the `prefix` option.

 ```javascript
 var opts = {